erichelgeson/erichelgeson.github.com/_posts/2013-03-05-ubuntu-steam-amd.markdown

 category: blog
 ---

 There's a lot of information that comes up when you search for running Steam on Ubuntu.
 A lot of it is old, doesn't work anymore, or tries to be so generic it covers every case.
-Well, i'll have none of that.
+Well, I'll have none of that.
 This post works for me, and maybe you, but not for everyone.
 This should take you 20 min, instead of the 3 hours it took me trying things.

 My setup:

 * Ubuntu 12.10 64bit
 * 2x ATI 5830's in CrossFire (should apply to any modern ATI cards)